-Typically training for the average actor and voice-over are categorizes into one of three camps: beginner, intermediate or advanced.
+Typically training for the average actor and voice-over are categorized into one of three camps: beginner, intermediate or advanced.
 Problem is: nothing in this business is lumped into those categories; you’re either a professional or you’re not, right out of the gate.

 Anyone who might hire you, even from the very start of your career, needs and wants your very best.
 They expect your professionalism.